Skip to main content

 Here are some caption and style pointers for our upcoming conference coverage.

-It is the 194th Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints.
-The annual conference is in April; the semiannual conference is in October.
+The upcoming conference will be the 196th Annual General Conference [#GeneralConference] of The Church of Jesus Christ of Latter-day Saints [#ChurchofJesusChrist].
+The annual conference is in April (the anniversary of the founding of the Church); the semiannual conference is in October.

 Most of the changes to general church callings and releases occur in April: new General Authority Seventies called and sustained, General Authority Seventies turning age 70 in that year given emeritus status, organization general presidencies released and sustained.